 Which wristwatches are Swiss wristwatches?

-Practice some common tongue twisters with me in this video:
+Practice some common tongue twisters with me in these videos: